 The Apprenticeship Levy was introduced in April 2017.
 This new levy puts control of apprenticeship funding in the hands of employers through the Digital Apprenticeship Service.

-Gail Power, Head of Delivery and Learner Experience here at DPG, says employers need to view the levy as a training budget in order to understand the purpose of the levy and how to get the most out of it.
+Robert Wagner, Head of Corporate Learning here at DPG, says employers need to view the levy as a training budget in order to understand the purpose of the levy and how to get the most out of it.
 “Look at it as a training budget, rather than a tax”.
 The levy is a mandatory fee that organisations with an annual wage bill of more than 3 million a year have to pay.
 But when that fee is paid, it basically amounts to money to spend on apprenticeships – training.